dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Find Level Location
 To avoid major excavation, find a location which is fairly level.
 You can do this easily by using a *String Line* tied between two stakes with a *String Line Level* attached to the string to gauge slope.

+### Solar South

+Solar south will vary based on your location. *Sun Surveyor* is a great app for smart phones that can help you determine where solar south is and how much shade a location will get on winter solstice.
+The shed is designed so the side to the left of the doors faces south.
+This is so one side of the roof can be used for solar, and the other for rainwater collection.

 ## 1. Excavation

 ![](images/A01.svg)